microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-05.md

    1. Click on the **Send an email (V2)** step and click **Create**.
 You will have to sign-in with your Office 365-enabled ID.
    1. Click on the **When a HTTP request is received** step and copy the **HTTP POST URL**.
 This is the endpoint the Dapr output binding will call to send an email.

+1. Prior to updating `Resources/dapr/components/email.yaml` with the Azure settings, save a copy of the Mail Dev settings.
+To do so, comment the entire binding using `#`.

 1. Update the `Resources/dapr/components/email.yaml` file to use the Azure Logic App to send email.
 You will change the bindings from SMTP to HTTP and fill in the HTTP endpoint for the Logic App in Azure.

    **Example:**